Australian Bureau of Statistics

 20.7 Seasonally adjusted and trend (i.e. smoothed seasonally adjusted) data are available for selected series including labour force status; unemployment; labour force participation rate; industry of employment; and long term unemployed.
+Seasonally adjusted data are not available for the Northern Territory or the Australian Capital Territory.
 See Chapter 17 for further explanation of these terms.

 20.8 The Labour Force Survey includes all usual residents of Australia aged 15 years and over except:

 20.9 From July 1993, Jervis Bay Territory has been excluded from the scope of the Labour Force Survey

 20.10 Coverage rules are applied to ensure that each person is associated with only one dwelling, and hence has only one chance of selection.
 The chance of a person being enumerated at two separate dwellings in the one survey is considered to be negligible.
 People who are away from their usual residence for six weeks or less at the time of interview are enumerated at their usual residence (relevant information may be obtained from other usual residents present at the time of the survey).

 20.11 The majority of Labour Force Survey information is obtained by specially trained interviewers, using face-to-face and telephone interview collection methods, from the occupants of selected dwellings.
 Interviews are generally conducted during the two weeks beginning on the Sunday between the 5th and the 11th of each month.
 Most information obtained relates to the week before the interview (referred to as the reference week).
 Selected dwellings remain in the survey for eight consecutive months.
 Information about each household member in scope of the Labour Force Survey is collected from one adult using the 'Any Responsible Adult' methodology (described in paragraph 17.12, Chapter 17).